 It seems most of the problems people encounter when measuring blood pressure are with the cuff.
-Unfortunately, so many things can go wrong.
 The majority of them have to do with size, position, inflation, frequency and tightness.
 In addition, medical issues like injuries, swelling, nerve damage, capillaries bursting and more, are all part of blood pressure cuff complications.

 The majority of the medical complications typically occur at a health care facility.
 The automatic blood pressure monitoring practiced during surgery and in hospital rooms cause most of the problems.
 Although rare, they do occur.
 Some of them are minor, and others require additional surgery to correct the problem.